neo-project/neo/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to report an error or unexpected behavior
 title: ''
 labels: ''
 assignees: ''